stijnvermeeren/gpx2kml/README.md

 # Gpx2kml

 Scala script to convert all .gpx files in a specified directory into a single kml file.
+Also applies some compression (removing redundant points, dropping excessively precise decimals) to reduce the file size.

 Build and run the script using [sbt](https://www.scala-sbt.org/) (`sbt run`).